xabk/xabk/README.md

-Hey, I'm Alex, Head of Localization at Coffee Stain Publishing
+Hey, I'm Alex, Localization Lead at Coffee Stain Publishing

 I've got over 15 years of experience in the industry: as a video games translator, localization PM, lead PM, and even sales manager.
 Now I'm taking care of localization